Michael-Simon type inequalities in hyperbolic space $\mathbb{H}^{n+1}$ via Brendle-Guan-Li's flows: Introduction

 \section{Introduction}

 The Michael-Simon inequality on the generalized submanifolds immersed into Euclidean space was initially proposed by Michael and Simon \cite{MS1973}, and the existence of the best constant is still an open issue.
+The sharp form of inequalities plays a crucial role in enhancing our understanding of the properties and applications of inequalities, such as \cite{L1994,LL2012,LL2013}.
 An important development is that S. Brendle \cite{B19} in 2019 studied and confirmed a sharp form of Michael-Simon type inequality in $\mathbb{R}^{n+1}$, where the optimal constant is the isometric constant in Euclidean space $\mathbb{R}^{n}$. \begin{theorem}{(\cite{B19})} Let $M$ be a compact hypersurface in $\mathbb{R}^{n+1}$ (possibly with boundary $\partial M$), and let $f$ be a positive smooth function on $M$.
 Then

 where $H$ is the mean curvature of $M$ and $B^{n}$ is the open unit ball in $\mathbb{R}^{n}$.
 Moreover, if the equality holds, then $f$ is constant and $M$ is a flat disk. \end{theorem} In addition to the Michael-Simon inequality for mean curvatures, Sun-Yung Alice Chang and Yi Wang \cite{CW2013} introduced and derived the Michael-Simon inequality for the (non-normalized) $k$-th mean curvature $\sigma_{k}(\kappa)$ in $\mathbb{R}^{n+1}$. \begin{theorem}{(\cite{CW2013})} Let $i: M^{n} \rightarrow \mathbb{R}^{n+1}$ be an isometric immersion.
 Let $U$ be an open subset of $M$ and $u \in C_{c}^{\infty}(U)$ be a nonnegative function.
 For $m =2, \cdots, n-1$, if $M$ is $(m+1)$-convex, then there exists a constant $C$ depending only on $n$, $m$ and $k$, such that for $1 \leqslant k \leqslant m$